EmmanuelOyemike/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays the last 10 lines of /etc/passwd
+displays the content of /etc/passwd and /etc/hosts